flight-recorder/health-report/README.md

     $ java HealthReport.java example.com:7091
     $ java HealthReport.java 127.0.0.1:7092
     $ java HealthReport.java [0:0:0:0:0:0:0:1]:7093
+    $ java HealthReport.java service:jmx:rmi:///jndi/rmi://com.example:7091/jmxrmi
     $ java HealthReport.java recording.jfr
     $ java HealthReport.java /directory/perf.jfr
     $ java HealthReport.java --replay-speed 10 recording.jfr
     $ java HealthReport.java self

-If the source is a network address running a JMX management agent, Health Report starts a recording on the host.
-Otherwise, it must be started manually, for example using -XX:StartFlightRecording.
+If the source is a network address of a JMX management agent, Health Report starts a recording on the host.
+Otherwise, the recording must be started manually, for example using -XX:StartFlightRecording.

 If a stream can't be created, for example, if the source process hasn't started yet, Health Report will retry until the source becomes available.
 This is convenient when the program being monitored is frequently started and stopped.

-For more detailed information see [usage](https://github.com/flight-recorder/health-report/blob/master/Usage.md).
+For more detailed information, see [usage](https://github.com/flight-recorder/health-report/blob/master/Usage.md).

 # Known issues